vendasta/marketplace-documentation/docs/GettingStarted/getting_started.md

 **4) Communication**

-Communication with end users will flow through the Vendasta [Activity Stream](../Guides/activity_stream_overview.md), a component of the Business App Inbox.
+Event notifications for end users will flow through the Vendasta [Activity Stream](../Guides/activity_stream_overview.md).
 The Activity Stream sends emails automatically to all subscribed users.
-Vendors may use Vendasta provided templates, or may provide their own templates to automatically be wrapped in each Channel Partner's branding. _Vendors may not send any emails to end users directly.
+Vendors may use Vendasta provided email templates, or may provide their own templates to automatically be wrapped in each Channel Partner's branding. _Vendors may not send any emails to end users directly.
 To support platform unity, and Channel Partner branding or whitelabelling, all end user communication must come through the Vendasta Platform._

+Services must use the Vendasta Task Manager Fulfillment Templates to provide transparent progress updates to Businesses and Partner's on fulfillment work.

 **5) CRM syncing**